tiviluson/AIO_2024_note/Module_9/README.md

 &= \text{BCE}(x,\hat{x}) - \dfrac{1}{2}\sum(1+\text{logvar}-\mu^2-\exp(\text{logvar}))
 \end{align*}
 ```
+Here, as an example, $\text{BCE}$ is used as the reconstruction loss for single channel images.
 ### Proof of the equivalence of KL divergence (optional)
 Let $P(z)=N(\mu,\Sigma^2)$ and $Q(z)=N(0,1)$ with $\Sigma$ being a diagonal covariance matrix.
 Therefore, the *pdf*s of $P$ and $Q$ are respectively:
 ```math